Troubleshooting Common Issues

 Solutions:

-- Check STRONGLY_SERVICES is parsed:
+- Check STRONGLY_SERVICES is parsed correctly:

-const services = JSON.parse(process.env.STRONGLY_SERVICES || '{}');
+const data = JSON.parse(process.env.STRONGLY_SERVICES || '{}');

-if (!services.addons) {
+if (mongoAddons.length === 0) {

-throw new Error('No addons configured');
+throw new Error('No MongoDB addon configured');

 }